-F302/3/4 features twin electrical-submerged low pressure fuel pumps as a redundant caution in case one pump fails.
+F305 features twin electrical-submerged low pressure fuel pumps as a redundant caution in case one pump fails.
 The driver can switch one or the other low pressure pump from the cockpit.

-Available at Dallara is a 'SAFETY' filling system with dry-brake valves and a system to empty the tank using an external fuel pump.
+Available at Dallara is a 'SAFETY' filling system with a dry-brake valve.
 Contact us for detail information.